 Moving on… The place was so intimate and full of furry friends, each one with a detailed page about their personality and place of birth on a special book, which I found really sweet.

-We had a soy cappuccino, carrot cake and a lemon and lime lemonate.
+We had a soy cappuccino, carrot cake and a lemon and lime lemonade.
 Perfect treats while petting all those gorgeous creatures.

 The day after I arranged a themed three-course menu starring: